-- Study left turn prohibition at the MD 650/MD 193 intersection, either as a supplemental study to the Plan or as part of any redevelopment of one or more parcels that front the intersection. - Continue to improve pedestrian connections, crossings, and sidewalks at intersections throughout the Plan area. - Remove free flow (hot) right turns at all intersections. - Prohibit right turns on red at all intersections to improve safety for pedestrian and cyclists.
+- Study left turn prohibition at the MD 650/MD 193 intersection, either as a supplemental study to the Plan or as part of any redevelopment of one or more parcels that front the intersection. - Continue to improve pedestrian connections, crossings, and sidewalks at intersections throughout the Plan area. - Prohibit right turns on red at all intersections to improve safety for pedestrian and cyclists.